weavora/wunit/README.md

 phpunit functional/SiteControllerTest.php // run specific test
 ```

-**NOTICE** WUnit do not require selenium, and if it is not installed on your environment
-then just comment out the following line in file protected/tests/bootstrap.php
+**NOTICE** WUnit does not require selenium, and if it is not installed on your environment, just comment out the following line in the file protected/tests/bootstrap.php

 ```ruby
 #protected/tests/bootstrap.php
 require_once(dirname(__FILE__).'/WebTestCase.php');
 ```

-# More about request() method
+# More about the request() method

 The full signature of the ``request()`` method is: